vesoft-inc/nebula/docs/manual-EN/2.query-language/4.statement-syntax/1.data-definition-statements/create-tag-edge-syntax.md

 * **tag_name and edge_name**

-    The name of tags and edgeTypes should be **unique** within the space.
+    The name of tags and edgeTypes must be **unique** within the space.
 Once the name is defined, it can not be altered.
 The rules of tag and edgeType names are the same as those for names of spaces.
-See [Schema Object Name](../../3.language-structure/schema-object-names.md)
+See [Schema Object Name](../../3.language-structure/schema-object-names.md).

 ### Property Name and Data Type